 - “Zero Speed” steering effect provides 360° thrusting ability for docking and holding stationary.

 - Sideways movement possible with multiple jet installations.

 - High efficiency astern thrust with “power-braking” ability at speed

-HamiltonJet waterjets are designed to be optimized for vessel speeds from 25-50 knots, dependant on applications engineering variables including hull resistance and type, engine power rating and rpm, impeller rating, etc.
+HamiltonJet waterjets are designed to be optimized for vessel speeds from 25-50 knots, dependent on application’s engineering variables including hull resistance and type, engine power rating and rpm, impeller rating, etc.